MasonStooksbury/Free-Games/README.md

   - Mason Stooksbury <><

 ### Updates!
-(06/02/2020)
+(07/29/2020)
-  - Thanks to Spifffff for all of their hard work on the the games carousel.
-The script is now able to navigate thru the carousel if it shows up and grab the games from there!
+  - Thanks to Spifffff again for helping out again by fixing wait times and the cookie banner.
+The script seems much more robust and bulletproof.

 # Setup